 Build long door handles from the 1/2″ by 3/4″ dowel.
 I went with long handles to match the look of long handles on real dishwashers and ovens.
 That’s also why I decide to attach them along the top of the doors.
 But those long handles are a great way to add another pop of color to the kitchen.
 And, they look really cute with a little hand towel hanging from them too. 🙂

 Step Seven – Build the Kitchen Wall and Shelf

 Frame out 1/4″ beadboard plywood with 1″ x 2″ Dimensional Lumber to make a back wall.
 In the picture, you might notice I used Tongue and Groove Beadboard for this project.
-I had that on hand from another project.
+I had that on hand from my DIY Porch Ceiling Makeover.
 You can use that or just regular beadboard plywood.
 Whichever is easier. 🙂

 Also, after building mine, I realized that framing all 4 sides of the front would be best.
-That’s in the printable Kids Play Kitchen DIY Woodworking Plan.
+That’s in the printable DIY Play Kitchen for Kids Plan.
 It just makes attaching the wall easier.